flyboyhoward/py-faster-rcnn/README.md

 Tools for training, testing, and compressing Fast R-CNN networks.
+Downloaded from https://github.com/rbgirshick/py-faster-rcnn

-Drone based car detection.
+This code is modified for drone based car detection, key codes are uploaded in this repository.

 Using CARPK dataset.
 Dataset details refer to  https://lafi.github.io/LPN/